LabhanshAgrawal/file-tree/README.md

 - The root node is always a directory instead of an array of nodes.
 - Expand all and collapse all buttons are only added to the root node.
 - The `onMove` and `onCreate` functions are passed to the `FileTree` component from the parent component.
 This is to allow the parent component to handle the move and create operations in a way that makes sense for the parent component.
 For example, the parent component might want to make an API call to update the data on some server.
+- The `meta` property is used to store any additional text/status that needs to be displayed for a node.
+In this demo, the `meta` property is used to display only the size of a file.

 ### Some improvements that can be made